IAmPara0x/GlomeruliSegmentation/readme.md

 ### Info
   1. The created dataset has 132K images
   2. Time Taken to create 132K images and labels of size 224px is 9mins
+  3. Total 162K images of size 224px of which 128K are glomeruli images

 ### Types of models
   1. Basic Unet